blog posts

 What are the differences between SQL and MySQL?

-SQL and MYSQL are two widely used terms in enterprise data management; although MySQL uses the SQL language to search the database, they have many differences, which may seem a bit confusing for some newbies.
+SQL and MYSQL are two widely used terms in enterprise data management; although MySQL uses the SQL language to search the database, they have many differences, which may seem confusing for some newbies.

-💡Note: The most important reason for MySQL’s popularity is its availability and ease of use.
+Note: The most important reason for MySQL’s popularity is its availability and ease of use.

 In the following, we have listed some of the differences between SQL and MySQL for you:

-• SQL is used in different systems like RDBMS and DBMS, but MySQL is an an RDBMS database.
+• SQL is used in systems like RDBMS and DBMS, but MySQL is an an RDBMS database.

 What are the advantages of using a NoSQL database?